Self-Organising Memristive Networks as Physical Learning Systems: Introduction

-The importance of the structure and connectivity of biological neuronal networks to learning was recognised by some of the earliest work on artificial intelligence~\cite{Caianiello1961,rosenblatt1958perceptron,rosenblatt1962principles}.
-Rosenblatt's perceptron introduced probabilistic learning and statistical separability as central to cognition; he envisioned the perceptron as a biologically--inspired model for emergent dynamics from random but structured \emph{physical} wiring, while also noting practical limitations in scaling such architectures~\cite{rosenblatt1958perceptron,rosenblatt1962principles,hopfield1982neural,cybenko1989approximation}. {These early insights motivated the first experimental realisations of SOMNs as scalable physical networks with neuromorphic architectures and dynamics achieved using disordered nano-electronic materials~\cite{Stieg2011,Avizienis2013,Stieg2014_self-org,Sandouk2015,Mallinson2019}.}
+The importance of the structure and connectivity of biological neuronal networks {for} learning was {already} recognised by some of the earliest work on artificial intelligence~\cite{Caianiello1961,rosenblatt1958perceptron,rosenblatt1962principles}.
+Rosenblatt's perceptron introduced probabilistic learning and statistical separability as central to cognition; he envisioned the perceptron as a biologically--inspired model for emergent dynamics from random but structured \emph{physical} wiring, while also noting practical limitations in scaling such architectures~\cite{rosenblatt1958perceptron,rosenblatt1962principles,hopfield1982neural,cybenko1989approximation}. {These early insights motivated the first experimental realisations of SOMNs as scalable physical networks with brain--like architectures and dynamics achieved using disordered nano-electronic materials~\cite{Stieg2011,Avizienis2013,Stieg2014_self-org,Sandouk2015,Mallinson2019}.}

-{An active area of research in neuromorphic computing is the exploration of physical substrates that can be engineered to mimic the dynamics and efficiency of biological neurons and synapses~\cite{Christensen_2022}.} In particular, memristor devices connected in a cross-bar array architecture map directly onto the bipartite graph structure of artificial neural networks (ANNs) and can thus serve as a physical instantiation of matrix--vector multiplications for efficient inference of ANN models \cite{xia2019memristive,Momeni2024}.